huohuoren4/docs/python/flask/user_guide/application.md

 ## Sending Requests with the Test Client {#sending-requests-with-the-test-client}

 The test client makes requests to the application without running a live server.
-Flask’s client extends [Werkzeug’s client](https://werkzeug.palletsprojects.com/en/2.3.x/test/), see those docs for additional information.
+Flask’s client extends [Werkzeug's client](https://werkzeug.palletsprojects.com/en/2.3.x/test/), see those docs for additional information.

 The `client` has methods that match the common HTTP request methods, such as `client.get()` and `client.post()`.
-They take many arguments for building the request; you can find the full documentation in [EnvironBuilder](https://werkzeug.palletsprojects.com/en/2.3.x/test/#werkzeug.test.EnvironBuilder).
+They take many arguments for building the request; you can find the full documentation in `EnvironBuilder`.
 Typically you’ll use `path`, `query_string`, `headers`, and `data` or `json`.

 To make a request, call the method the request should use with the path to the route to test.
-A [TestResponse](https://werkzeug.palletsprojects.com/en/2.3.x/test/#werkzeug.test.TestResponse) is returned to examine the response data.
+A `TestResponse` is returned to examine the response data.
 It has all the usual properties of a response object.
 You’ll usually look at `response.data`, which is the bytes returned by the view.
 If you want to use text, Werkzeug 2.1 provides `response.text`, or use `response.get_data(as_text=True)`.

 ```python
 def test_request_example(client):